Lifestyle Changes to Lower Your Blood Pressure

 - 1.5 ounces of hard alcohol (such as vodka or rum)

-Some individuals may be able to reduce or stop their blood pressure medication after making lifestyle changes.
-However, it is important to continue taking your medication as prescribed until you have had a discussion with your doctor or healthcare team.
+Some people may be able to reduce or stop their blood pressure medication after making lifestyle changes.
+However, it's important to continue taking your medication as prescribed until you've discussed it with your doctor or healthcare team.

 Manage Stress